Teen Alcohol and Drug AbuseSkip to the navigation

 - Help establish a direction.
 Having a sense of direction in life is important for your teen to remain drug-free.
 Treatment usually includes help to identify talents and strengths.
 These can be used to find healthy interests, hobbies, and jobs.

 The type of treatment your teen gets will depend on how bad his or her substance problem is.

 - Experimenting.
 If your teen has started experimenting with substances, education through a school or community program may be all he or she needs.
 Some schools have programs for students with alcohol and drug use problems that provide support and drug education.

 - Weekly use.
 If your teen is abusing a substance at least weekly, some form of treatment is usually needed.
 It's important to pay close attention to your teen's concerns, which may be related to emotional or self-esteem problems.
 Find activities that your teen can substitute for substance use.
 Treatment helps motivate the teen to stop using substances and to learn skills to refuse drugs in the future.
 Family counseling should also be a part of treatment.

 - Dependence on alcohol or drugs.
 Your teen will need treatment in a structured program and may need medical help for withdrawal symptoms.
-If your teen is addicted to heroin or another opiate, he or she may be referred to a methadone treatment program.
-These programs use the medicines methadone, buprenorphine, or antidepressants such as bupropion (Wellbutrin) to help people cope with the withdrawal symptoms caused by opiate use.
+If your teen is addicted to heroin or another opioid, he or she may be referred to a methadone treatment program.
+These programs use the medicines methadone, buprenorphine, or antidepressants such as bupropion (Wellbutrin) to help people cope with the withdrawal symptoms caused by opioid use.